ryancooper/course-info/lab1.md

 <p>75% of your grade will be based on whether or not your code passes the
 system test suite we will run over it.
 These tests will be a superset of the tests we have provided.
-Before handing in your code, you should make sure produces no errors (passes all of the tests) from both  <tt>ant test</tt> and <tt>ant systemtest</tt>.
+Before handing in your code, you should make sure it produces no errors (passes all of the tests) from both  <tt>ant test</tt> and <tt>ant systemtest</tt>.

 **Important:** before testing, we will replace your <tt>build.xml</tt>